bryant2305/MY-AI-PROYECT/README.md

-Clonar proyecto
+Clone project

-npm install
+Run npm install or yarn

-Clonar el archivo .env.example y renombrarlo a .env

-Cambiar las variables de entorno

-crear la base de datos

-npm run start:dev

-correr los seeders : npm run seed:run

-Levantar: npm run start:dev
+Clone the .env.example file and rename it to .env

+Update the environment variables